igorNeves007/React-Landing-Page-Template/README.md

 ## Description
-This is a ReactJS landing page, made for Tecrov with in one page view.
+This is a ReactJS landing page, made for Tecrov in one page view model.

 <b> Access link: </b>
 [tecrov.netlify.app/](https://tecrov.netlify.app/)